Arizona Tribal Transportation

 - There are 22 federally recognized Indian Tribes, Communities and Native Nations in Arizona with tribal land encompassing approximately 27,736,000 acres or 28% of the State land base.

-- There are seven Tribes located out-of-state with aboriginal and ancestral interests in Arizona.
+- There are eight Tribes located out-of-state with aboriginal and ancestral land interests.

 - The State Highway System includes 6,148 centerline miles of which 1,235 traverse Tribal land.